-The sustainability analysis aims to identify the relevant residual environmental and social risks originating from companies' activities and practices and assesses the quality of the company's measures to mitigate these risks (the "DNSH test").
-Such analysis considers notably the degree of exposure of the investee company to certain sectors or activities that may be considered to be damaging for the environment and/or the society and exposure to relevant environmental or social controversies.
+The sustainability assessment aims to identify the relevant residual environmental and social risks originating from companies' activities and practices and assesses the quality of the issuer's measures to mitigate these risks (the "DNSH test").
+Such analysis considers notably the degree of exposure of the issuance to certain sectors or activities that may be considered to be damaging for the environment and/or the society and exposure to relevant environmental or social controversies.

-As a result of this qualitative analysis, Mirova issues a binding opinion based on which companies whose economic activities or practices are deemed to have a significant negative impact on the achievement of one or more of the UN SDGs are systematically excluded from the investment universe regardless of their otherwise positive contribution.
+As a result of this qualitative analysis, Mirova issues a binding opinion based on which issuers whose economic activities or practices are deemed to have a significant negative impact on the achievement of one or more of the UN SDGs are systematically excluded from the investment universe regardless of their otherwise positive contribution.

-How the indicators for adverse impacts are taken into account?
+How the indicators for adverse impacts, are taken into account?

-As part of the analysis of residual ESG risks conducted on each investee company, Mirova systematically assesses and monitors indicators that are deemed to indicate the presence of principal adverse impact (including consideration of data relating to the mandatory PAI indicators referred to in the consolidated Regulatory Technical Standards for assessment of sustainable investment in accordance with art.
+As part of the analysis of residual ESG risks conducted on each portfolio holding, Mirova systematically assesses and monitors indicators that are deemed to indicate the presence of principal adverse impact (including consideration of data relating to the mandatory PAI indicators referred to in the consolidated Regulatory Technical Standards for assessment of sustainable investment in accordance with art.
 2 (17) SFDR).
-When the data necessary for the calculation of certain PAI indicators are not available, Mirova may use qualitative or quantitative proxies that cover themes similar to the PAI indicators in question.
+When the data necessary for the calculation of certain PAI indicators are not available or not relevant considering the fact that use of proceeds bonds only finance specific projects, Mirova may adjust the metrics to reflect the specificities of such instrument or use qualitative or quantitative proxies that cover themes similar to the PAI indicators in question.